pstanoev/simple-svelte-autocomplete/README.md

 - `placeholder` - change the text displayed when no option is selected
 - `beforeChange` - function called before a new value is selected
 - `onChange` - function called after new value is selected
-- `items` - array of items the user can select from
+- `items` - array of items the user can select from (optional, use `searchFunction` for async loading of items)
+- `searchFunction` - optional function to load items asynchroniously from HTTP call for example
 - `selectedItem` - the current item that is selected (object if the array of items contains objects)
 - `labelFieldName` - the name of the field to be used for showing the items as text in the droprown
 - `keywordsFieldName` - the name of the filed to search by